PixeyeHQ/pods/README.md

 ## Why?
   Json may be used on projects both for serialization tasks and for writing configuration files.
-Despite the obvious advantages of Json as a format (it's intuitive and good for data serialization), it's harder to read and edit than, for example, Toml/Yaml.
+Despite the obvious advantages of Json as a format (it's intuitive, more or less good for data serialization and widely spread), it's harder to read and edit than, for example, Toml/Yaml.
 Toml is easy to read, but it's not designed for serialization, and Yaml, subjectively, is a complex format.

 ## Examples 📗